June 2014 – Volume Twenty-One, Number Six

-EXPEDITION NEWS, now in its 20th year, is the monthly review of significant expeditions, research projects and newsworthy adventures.
+EXPEDITION NEWS, founded in 1994, is the monthly review of significant expeditions, research projects and newsworthy adventures.
 It is distributed online to media representatives, corporate sponsors, educators, research librarians, explorers, environmentalists, and outdoor enthusiasts.
 This forum on exploration covers projects that stimulate, motivate and educate.

 If you have

 any questions regarding this server, please e-mail editor@ExpeditionNews.com.

 SITE HOSTED BY SplinterNIC.com

 One hundred years ago, Theodore Roosevelt, America's "Rough Rider" and "Wild West" adventure president, undertook his biggest physical challenge - the first descent of an unmapped, rapids-choked tributary of the Amazon, the legendary "River of Doubt."